It’s true that classrooms, labs and studies will be the focus of your time at MUA—but there is more to medical school than that, particularly here.

 CMSA meets every Sunday for an informal worship service led by fellow students.
 This Christian group is open to all students and is non-denominational.

 MMSA promotes Muslim culture and heritage among students, faculty, and staff.
 Membership is open to all students of MUA.
 MMSA encourages members from various cultural and ethnic backgrounds to share their cultural experiences with the group.
-Celebrations of important festivals and social events are sponsored by MMSA throughout the school year.
+Celebrating important festivals and social events are sponsored by MMSA throughout the school year.

 Life on Nevis